deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14672/index.md

 ![](charts/charts_8_0.png)

-> 🔼 The chart shows the relationship between FID-50k score and sample time for different numbers of sampling iterations and diffusion timesteps, across three model sizes.
+> 🔼 The chart displays the relationship between FID-50K score and sample time for different numbers of sampling iterations and diffusion timesteps across three model sizes.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Relationships between FID-50K and sample time across varying inference hyperparameters.
 We compare different numbers of sampling iterations (N) on the left and varying diffusion timesteps (T) on the right for three model sizes.